-Library Technician Certificate and Degree Program Summaries
+Library Technician Certificate

 A library technician certificate program acquaints students with the technologies used in libraries and other organizations to organize, retrieve and manage information sources.
 Classes impart fundamental skills in classifying and cataloging books, periodicals and electronic records.
 In addition to training people new to the field, certificate programs can also provide working library professionals with a continuing education option.
-Students may earn a certificate in a year or less.

 Closely related subject matter, such as computer fundamentals, might be part of some library technician certificate programs, but course content will otherwise stay close to the primary topic.
 Typical library technician courses may include: